slmhastings/Penny-Blog/src/pages/blog/2021-03-22-real-women-real-budgets.md

 \---

-Food
+Food*

 $500

-gotta eat – but if this includes eating out, think about how often you go, how much you spend, and if there are alternatives you can fit into your lifestyle instead
+gotta eat – but if this includes eating out, think about how often you go out, how much you spend, and if there are alternatives you can fit into your lifestyle instead

 \---